IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- Ersatz: the world's not going to blow up overnight, take it easy
 	- they can chill at tavern first

+Recap
+- heroes in the gutters of the city - exploring the lawless, extralegal bridge town of the city Kevara Arda
+- have a job from the duke Vasilev to find a rat - a spy among the criminal gangs of the city, sent there by the merchants
+- upon the bridge Shoewater you met Ersatz, the con man / ringleader of bridgetown; their right hand man Basta; the queen of thieves, the goblin Merriwink; and re-encountered your friend Cinnabar, the dragonborn handyman, but only after saving him from a near kidnapping by the river merrow.
+But despite all your efforts, it seems that you are still not much closer to finding your target - except for a passing remark from your merrow friend Sophia, who said that the merrow were contacted by the dragonborn Feldspar, accountant working for Giltstern trading enterprises, at a strange abandoned shipwreck on the outskirts of town....

 ### The Inventor